Physical Chemistry II 1200-1CHFIZ2W4

 The course comprises:

-- properties of electrolyte solutions
+- properties of electrolyte solutions, specific and molar conductivity

 - transport in the electrolyte solutions

-- reactions on different electrodes,
+- different kinds of electrodes,

-- Nernst equation,
+- electrochemical potential, Nernst equation,

-- electric and magnetic properties of molecules
+- properties of colloids,

 Main fields of studies for MISMaP